palewire/first-visual-story/tutorial/styles.md

 ## What is responsive design?

-We can also specify media queries that target screens smaller than 500 pixels wide, more commonly known as mobile phones, where we want the charts to be stacked on top of each other instead of squeezed side-by-side.
+We can also specify media queries that target screens smaller than 500 pixels wide, more commonly known as mobile phones, where we want the charts to be stacked on top of each other instead of squeezed side by side.

 ```{code-block} scss
 ---